 After starting in the Introductory program (Level Set), how did your experience prepare you to advance further in analytics?

-What were some of the key reasons you decided to continue the Level program into the Intermediate Core program?
+What were some of the key reasons you decided to continue with Level into the intermediate program?

-Core was an attractive option because the program gets to the most important aspects of Data Analytics.
-Set by itself was a lead in and in my case, a necessary one.
-I recommend Set if your knowledge of statistics isn’t current, and found the experience to be even more fulfilling moving into Core.
+The intermediate program was an attractive option because the program gets to the most important aspects of data analytics.
+Introductory by itself was a lead in and in my case, a necessary one.
+I recommend the introductory data analytics program if your knowledge of statistics isn’t current, and found the experience to be even more fulfilling moving into the intermediate program.

 How have you built your data portfolio across the two programs?
 Are there certain elements & tools in Data Analytics that you’ve found you enjoy working with more than others?

 I feel confident working in a variety of tools, and more confidence in the ability to continue to teach myself.
-Between Set and Core, I was introduced to Tableau, Machine Learning SPSS, SQL and R, among others.
+Between the introductory and intermediate programs, I was introduced to Tableau, Machine Learning SPSS, SQL and R, among others.
 R in particular is a tool that I continue to use, and benefit from.
-Without the instruction in Core, I would not be able to work in it nearly as effectively as I am currently able to do.
+Without the instruction in the intermediate course, I would not be able to work in it nearly as effectively as I am currently able to do.

 You’re currently working as a Logistics Analyst at the CSL Group, Inc. How do you feel the Level programs have helped you advance in or gain confidence for this role?